1. Grappling is ineffective against multiple assailants

 4. A self-defense system must address how to deal with multiple assailants standing and on the ground

 A self-defense system must offer strategies that enable you to deal with multiple assailants.
 It isn’t ignorant or unrealistic to seek training that allows you to deal with multiple assailants.
 Frankly, people that argue this have no idea to do it themselves so they doubt anyone else can.
 If any system you practice doesn’t enable you to deal with multiple assailants you’re training unrealistically.
 The sad reality is that many criminals attack in groups.
-It makes it easier for them achieve what they want whether it’s robbery or to simply hurt you.
-Don’t spend your time and hard earned money training constantly in a martial art for self-defense only to have all of your skills negated by the prescense of one person.
+It makes it easier for them achieve what they want.
+Don’t spend your time and hard earned money training constantly in a martial art for self-defense only to have all of your skills negated by the presence of one additional person.

 Furthermore, don’t expect that you can “switch” strategies while being attacked.
 I’ve heard grapplers argue you can employ a grappling strategy and then change strategies if you realize you’re being attacked by multiple people.
 The problem is your attackers won’t allow you.
 If you’re in closed guard your attacker won’t let you stand up and strike them.
-There going to actively try to keep you on the ground so they can finish the fight.
+There going to aggressively try to keep you on the ground so they stomp and or punch you.

 A self-defense system should offer sensible strategies to deal with multiple people.
 If not you’re at a serious disadvantage regarding your personal safety.
 Don’t believe the argument that nothing defends against multiple attackers.
 Remember that teaching martial arts is a business.
 The more you believe specific instructors the more income they make because you enroll in their class.
 Many aren’t going to perpetuate the truth if it affects their income and school enrollment.
 That said your personal safety is your main concern and you need to make decisions accordingly.